48 Stories & Case Studies of Successful Bloggers

 There is no greater joy than doing what you love and seeing the money roll in.

-AMMA ANTWI (from ACCRA) started Ghana Talks Business about 7 years ago.
+AMMA ANTWI (from ACCRA) started Ghana Talks Business over 8 years ago.

 My name is Amma Antwi.
 I am the owner and Managing Editor of a business content platform; Ghana Talks Business.